 However, probiotics or good bacteria in your gut can digest it and even need it for their nutrition.
 They then contribute to reducing LDL levels.

-The food sources of soluble fibre include;
+The food sources of soluble fiber include;

 - Whole grains